 How to Improve Batting Stance?

 The correct batting stance means better performance overall.
-There are five tips that can help you to improve your batting stance.
+Five tips can help you to improve your batting stance.

 - Eyes on the pitcher